madhusudhankonda/azure-handson/README.md

 az deployment group create \
   --name my-arm-template-rg \
   --resource-group olt-arm \
-  --template-file new-resource-template.json
+  --template-file new-resource-template.json \
+  --location "southuk"
+  --name "my-new-rg"
 ```

 Running this command will get the resource group created by deploying the template.
+The parameters are passed in via the approprate options like `--location` and `--name`.

 > The sample template file is available here in my [azure-handson](https://github.com/madhusudhankonda/azure-handson/blob/main/arm-templates/new-resource-template.json) repo.